robseb/rsyocto/doc/guides/7_customVersions.md

     * Then a generation of a new FPGA configuration and the bootloader are not possible, the default files will be used
 4. **Check that the Quartus Prime Project contains no non-licend IP**
     * In case a non-licend IP, for instace for an *Intel NIOS II* Soft-Core processor, a warning message will appear
-    * Then a generation of a new FPGA configuration is not possible, the default ".rbf"-file  will be used instead
+    * Then a generation of a new FPGA configuration is not possible, the default *".rbf"*-file  will be used instead
 5. **Selection how the bootloader should be generated**
     * The following question box will appear
         ![Alt text](bootloaderGenQuestion.png?raw=true "Bootloader Generation Question")